Top Children’s Books Publishing Companies

-They don’t generally consider unsolicited manuscripts, and instead point authors in the direction of sites where they can make contact with literary agents.
+They don’t generally consider unsolicited manuscripts but instead point authors in the direction of sites where they can make contact with literary agents.

-These are the top children’s books publishing companies in terms of size and volume at the time of writing.
-As you can see, most of them are so big that they haven’t got time for unknown writers.
-In many cases they stick with books that have proven successful and continue to make them money, such as tie-ins to TV series, cartoons and movies.
-The only way to get your foot in the door is by first getting yourself an agent.
+These are some of the top children’s books publishing companies in terms of size and volume at the time of writing.
+As you can see, most of them are so big that they haven’t got space on their lists for unknown writers.
+In many cases, they stick with books that have proven successful and continue to make them money, such as tie-ins to TV series, cartoons, and movies.
+That could mean that the only way to get your foot in the door is by first getting yourself an agent.

 That’s all very well, but finding an agent is not exactly a piece of cake.
 If you’re bent on pursuing one of the larger publishers, however, an agent is the way to go.
 Check out the second video above for a clever way to discover which agents are most likely to be taking on new clients.
-You’ll find further information about agents in the 2013 Guide to Literary Agents available from bookstores and online.
+You’ll find further information about agents in the Guide to Literary Agents available from bookstores and online.
 This guide is updated annually so you should consult the latest version to make sure the listings are still accurate.

 Finally, consider joining an organization dedicated to helping writers and publishers get together.
 The Society of Children's Book Writers and Illustrators might be a good place to start.
 They host websites aimed at writers in the US (SCBWI.org) and writers in the UK (SCBWI British Isles) and provide an environment for sharing information between writers, illustrators, publishers, and agents.
 Check sites often for news of conferences, events, awards, grants and other opportunities for publication.